All Episodes

 My suggestion would be that they revisit the process by which they spend gasoline money in the first place.

-The way it seems to have worked, is that each member on that committee gets to set his or own priority first, and then what's ever left over is spent to a funding formula.
+The way it seems to have worked is that each member on that committee gets to set his or her priority first, and then what's ever left over is spent through a funding formula.

 That's not the right way to prioritize the people's money.